 Treasurer, Epicenter and Faultline committees, supports programmers and dance managers, CDSS Treasurer

 I contra danced as a girl in Belfast, Maine and again in college in Boston.
 In 2014 I started dancing again with great joy.
 Happily feeling the community energy, making new friends, and traveling to dance weekends.
-Since my first experiences with contra were at family dances I’ve started a family dance series in Sebastopol, to introduce community dance to the next generation. email@example.com
+Since my first experiences with contra were at family dances I’ve started a family dance series in Sebastopol, to introduce contra to the next generation.

 As manager Karen has these words for newcomers: Contra is probably the very best dance you can do as a newcomer to dance because it is so easy – you don’t need to keep the beat perfectly or really know anything and beginner lessons are free before each dance.
 You will absolutely NOT find a better group of people to learn with – the people are warm and welcoming.
 It is a great workout.
 It is just a ton of fun.
 It is very inexpensive for a great evening out.

-Manages the Santa Rosa-based carpool to local and regional dances, helps with Epicenter and Faultline Frolic in general, coordinates housing for out-of-town attendees.
+Manages the Santa Rosa-based carpool to local and regional dances.
+Also helps with Epicenter and Faultline Frolic in general and coordinates housing for out-of-town attendees.